 Optima Health selects providers based on specific criteria and credentialing requirements to create a network that ensures members are able to access participating providers within a reasonable distance and time.

 All providers must have completed a comprehensive credentialing application and be approved by the Optima Health Credentialing Committee before being accepted into the network.
-The credentialing process consists of the review, verification, and evaluation of a number of criteria; including (but not limited to) education, specialized training, board certification, state license(s), malpractice history, and sanction records.
+The credentialing process consists of the review, verification, and evaluation of a number of criteria; including (but not limited to) education, specialized training, board certification, hospital affiliations, state license(s), malpractice history, and sanction records.
 Providers with a felony conviction and/or sanction(s) by Federal government agencies are not accepted into the Optima Health Network.
 Providers are re-evaluated every three years.

 The Optima Health credentialing process exceeds the requirements of the National Committee for Quality Assurance (NCQA) and the Commonwealth of Virginia quality measures for credentialing.